-Recently, the use of Vetiver grass for domestic sewage treatment has been clearly demonstrated in Aceh province, Indonesia, where American Red Cross and Danish Red Cross have but over 3000 houses to resettle the victims of the 2001 Tsunami.
-Each of these houses has a Vetiver based sewage effluent disposal system (Figure 13a).
-Similar disposal units have been used in Australia (Figure 13b), India, Indonesia, Morocco and Papua New Guinea.
+Recently, the use of Vetiver grass for domestic sewage treatment has been clearly demonstrated in Aceh province, Indonesia, where American Red Cross and Danish Red Cross have built over 3000 houses to resettle the victims of the 2001 Tsunami.
+Each of these houses has a Vetiver based sewage effluent disposal system (Figure 16).
+Similar disposal units have been used in Australia (Figure 17), India, Indonesia, Morocco and Papua New Guinea.

-Figure 13a.
-Vetiver system for domestic sewage treatment in Indonesia.
+Figure 16.
+Vetiver System for domestic sewage treatment in Indonesia.

-Figure 13b.
-Vetiver system for domestic sewage treatment in Australia.
+Figure 17.
+Vetiver System for domestic sewage treatment in Australia.